Clarity & Style

 Why it works

-Hedging creates a credibility paradox: speakers use softening language to appear thoughtful and humble, but listeners often interpret it as incompetence or insufficient preparation.
-When you say 'I think we should probably consider maybe trying this approach,' you transfer your uncertainty directly to the audience—they mirror your doubt.
-Research on persuasion shows that hedged recommendations are significantly less likely to be adopted than direct ones.
-The brain also expends cognitive effort discounting hedged statements, reducing the mental resources available for engaging with your actual content.
+Hedging creates a credibility paradox: speakers soften their language to seem thoughtful and humble, but listeners often read it as uncertainty or thin preparation.
+When you say 'I think we should probably consider maybe trying this,' you signal your own doubt, and research on persuasion suggests hedged recommendations tend to be adopted less readily than direct ones.
+Heavy qualifying can also give listeners more to parse before they reach your actual point, which may dilute the message's force.

 Before & after